 One amusing use of tr is to perform ROT13 encoding of text.
 ROT13 is a trivial type of encryption based on a simple substitution cipher.
 Calling ROT13 "encryption" is being generous; "text obfuscation" is more accurate.
 It is used sometimes on text to obscure potentially offensive content.
 The method simply moves each character 13 places up the alphabet.
 Since this is half way up the possible 26 characters, performing the algorithm a second time on the text restores it to its original form.
-To perform this encoding with tr: echo "secret text" | tr a-zA-Z n-za-mN-ZA-M frperg grkg Performing the same procedure a second time results in the translation: echo "frperg grkg" | tr a-zA-Z n-za-mN-ZA-M secret text A number of email programs and Usenet news readers support ROT13 encoding.
-Wikipedia contains a good article on the subject: http://en.wikipedia.org/wiki/ROT13 tr can perform another trick, too.
-Using the -S option, tr can "squeeze" (delete) repeated instances of a character:
+Use the following to perform this encoding with tr:

 '''

-[me@linuxbox ~]$ echo "aaabbbccc" | tr -s ab
+echo "secret text" | tr a-zA-Z n-za-mN-ZA-M

-abccc
+frperg grkg

 '''

+Performing the same procedure a second time results in the following translation:

+'''

+echo "frperg grkg" | tr a-zA-Z n-za-mN-ZA-M

+secret text

+'''

+A number of email programs and Usenet news readers support ROT13 encoding.
+Wikipedia contains a good article on the subject:

+http://en.wikipedia.org/wiki/ROT13

+tr can perform another trick, too.
+Using the -s option, tr can "squeeze" (delete) repeated instances of a character.

+'''

+[me@linuxbox ~]$ echo "aaabbbccc" | tr -s ab abccc

+'''

 Here we have a string containing repeated characters.
 By specifying the set "ab" to tr, we eliminate the repeated instances of the letters in the set, while leaving the character that is missing from the set ("c") unchanged.
 Note that the repeating characters must be adjoining.
-If they are not:
+If they are not, the squeezing will have no effect.

 '''

-[me@linuxbox ~]$ echo "abcabcabc" | tr -s ab abcabcabc
+[me@linuxbox ~]$ echo "abcabcabc" | tr -s ab

+abcabcabc

 '''